rbatta/rbatta.github.io/_posts/2015-03-28-sandboxing-rails.md

 title: "Sandboxing Rails"
 layout: post
 date:   2015-04-01
-tags: [rails, sandbox, console]
+tags:
+- rails
+- sandbox
+- console
+- tips
+categories:
+- rails
-categories: rails console sandbox
+- console
+- tips
 permalink: /sandboxing-rails/
+summary: "On using the --sandbox option in Rails"
 ---

 Hey, did you know that there's an option called `--sandbox` that you can append to console?